nodejs/node/doc/api/cli.md

 ### `NODE_TEST_CONTEXT=value`

 If `value` equals `'child'`, test reporter options will be overridden and test output will be sent to stdout in the TAP format.
+If any other value is provided, Node.js makes no guarantees about the reporter format used or its stability.

 ### `NODE_TLS_REJECT_UNAUTHORIZED=value`